 Steve Shope is a Technical Assistance Provider (TAP) for the Midwest Assistance Program.
 A fourth generation (born) Montanan, he grew up with strong ties to the cultures, people and land of the State and understands the issues faced by many rural Montana communities today.
-As a TAP, he will be able to draw on his upbringing and experience to help to address these issues.
+As a TAP, he will be able to draw on his upbringing and experience to help address these issues.
 His professional life began with a graduate degree focusing on environmental microbiology with an emphasis on public health.
 This degree took him directly into a tenure as a laboratory processes designer and manager focusing on the commercial production of an environmental bacterium and into the position of environmental health specialist.
-From that point on, Steve has experienced many aspects of public and environmental health both as a regulatory official and as a design professional, including: state licensed facility permitting, inspection, and design, wastewater treatment system review, inspection and design, and teaching nationally accredited classes in foodborne (water) illness prevention.
+From that point on, Steve has experienced many aspects of public and environmental health both as a regulatory official and as a design professional, including: state licensed facility permitting, wastewater treatment system review, inspection and design, and teaching nationally accredited classes in foodborne (water) illness prevention.